jasonmcboyd/Environment/initial-config.md

 **This cannot be done by default on a public network.
 When setting up a machine for the first time, Windows defaults new network connections to public.
 It must be remembered to set the network to private after the initial connection.**

 The `SkipNetworkProfileCheck` switch can be used to skip network profile check.
-This can be useful when I are using a VM with a network profile that is not connected to the network.
+This can be useful when I am using a VM with a network profile that is not connected to the network.

 ```powershell
 Enable-PSRemoting -Force